Building a pipeline of community-driven projects.

 - And…we will continue to listen & learn from communities!

-A little more on the technical assistance we are offering:
+A little more on the technical assistance that is available: